gtlsgamr/htxyz/content/posts/mahabharat_episode_7.md

 A thing to note in this episode, is that during Kunti's swayamvar, we come to know that she was the daughter of yadu king, and was adopted by Kuntibhoj.
 This makes her an aunt of lord Krishna himself!
 It was a good episode overall.
-The speed at which some parts are being skipped is understandable since the source material is too large to fit into a TV show format, but some quality episodes make up for that lack up extensive detailing.
+The speed at which some parts are being skipped is understandable since the source material is too large to fit into a TV show format, but some quality episodes make up for the lack of extensive detailing.

 {{< figure src="/images/mahabharat/ep_7_2.webp" title="The child with the golden armor" >}}